 How to Stake Indeterminate Tomatoes

-As with using tomato cages to provide support, staking tomatoes should not be an afterthought.
+Whether you are using tomato cages or stakes, supporting tomatoes should not be an afterthought.
 Begin early because it is easier to keep a tomato plant under control if you start training it while it is still young.
-The first thing you have to get right is working with a stake that will be effective.

 A stake for an indeterminate tomato should be at least 7 feet tall and 2 inches x 2 inches across; taller is better.
-It also needs to be sturdy because a vine with lots of tomatoes on it can get quite heavy.
-One end should be pointed because it is easier to drive a pointed stake into the ground.
+It must be sturdy because a vine loaded with tomatoes can get quite heavy.
+One end of the stake should be pointed to make it easier to drive into the ground.
 If you buy one that does not come with a point, trim off some wood at one end to create a point.
 A hatchet works best for this task, but hatchets are dangerous, so take all the safety precautions you can.

-Pound the stake about 15 inches into the earth using a mini-sledgehammer.
-Locate it about 5 inches away from the tomato plant so that you do not cause root damage.
+Pound the stake about 15 inches into the earth using a small sledgehammer.
+Place the stake about 5 inches away from the tomato plant so that you do not cause root damage.
+Or, place all of the stakes and then plant the tomato seedling

 Once your stake is in place, you will have two jobs for the rest of the growing season: